Charlesverde/30-Days-Of-JavaScript/readMe.md

 #### Arithmetics

-Now, let us practice more writing JavaScript codes using _console.log()_ on google chrome console for number data types.
-In addition to the text, we can also do mathematical calculations using JavaScript.
-Let us do the following simple calculations.
 The console can directly take arguments without the **_console.log()_** function.
 However, it is included in this introduction because most of this challenge would be taking place in a text editor where the usage of the function would be mandatory.
 You can play around directly with instructions on the console.

 ![Arithmetic](images/arithmetic.png)